jhnns/webpack-config-tips/README.md

 );
 ```

-This allows you to render the SVG right in your components:
+This allows you to import the SVG right into your React app without creating a custom wrapper:

 ```js
 import CircleComponent from "./circle.svg";